vooku/rejfpank-visuals/README.md

 The rest of the readme is mostly for myself.

-## Don't forget
+## TODO
-- revise lighting model
+- revise lighting model, make lights changeable for each song
 - setup setlist on app start
-- differentiate trigger times in CDrawable
+- completely rework trigger times (use std::map?)
 - revise count/n variables and constants
 - make multipass banner standalone object
 - add support for any axes in CCamera::placeOnCircle()